Svendolin/All-about-PHP/readme.md

 PHPMyAdmin = Web Based Tool // MySQL Workbench = Desktop Tool

-(side note: if you work on different computers, be sure to follow step 1. to 6. for the very first time!
-Then start with step 1. to 2. on your second computer while giving the database the identical name!
-At the end: Import your SQL-File, step 7., which you've created at the very beginning)

 1. Open MyPhpAdmin within your URL window: `http://localhost/phpmyadmin/` .
 Now you can create and structurize databases!
 2. "Databases" > "Create New Database" (give server a command where to fetch data) > "select default charset" > "utf8-unicode-ci" > "Create"